HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cassini/retry_handler.md

 # Retry Handler

-Each HPE Slingshot 200Gbps NIC must have a Retry Handler daemon running and they are indexed by device number, such as `cxi0`, `cxi1`, and so on.
+Each HPE Slingshot CXI NIC must have a Retry Handler daemon running and they are indexed by device number, such as `cxi0`, `cxi1`, and so on.

 **Note:** These instructions refer to `cxi0` in the example.